PM Modi to launch ‘Swasth Nari, Sashakt Parivar Abhiyaan’ on September 17

 In a post on X, health minister JP Nadda underlined that the purpose of the initiative is to strengthen healthcare services for women and children across India, ensuring better access, quality care, and awareness.
 He appealed to all private hospitals and healthcare stakeholders to come forward and be an integral part of this Jan Bhagidaari Abhiyaan.

-According to PIB, the campaign will be organised from September 17 to October 2 at Ayushman Arogya Mandirs, Community Health Centres (CHCs), District Hospitals and other government health facilities across the country.
+According to the government statement, the campaign will be organized from September 17 to October 2 at Ayushman Arogya Mandirs, Community Health Centres (CHCs), District Hospitals and other government health facilities across the country.

-Specialist services including gynaecology, paediatrics, eye, ear nose and throat (ENT), dental, dermatology, and psychiatry will be mobilised through medical colleges, district hospitals, central government institutions, and private hospitals.
+Specialist services including gynaecology, paediatrics, eye, ear nose and throat (ENT), dental, dermatology, and psychiatry will be mobilized through medical colleges, district hospitals, central government institutions, and private hospitals.

 Daily health camps will be held in all government health facilities nationwide.